gsforza/emacs-the-adhd-way/docs/04-using-documentation.md

 you can only describe what you want?
 There is a command for that:
 `Apropos`.

-With `M-x apropos` you have a full-text search at your proposol to search for words, lists of words or even regular expressions.
+With `M-x apropos` you have a full-text search at your disposal to search for words, lists of words or even regular expressions.
 It will find any (interactive) function or variable matching your search query and will show you a list of all matches in a new buffer - which is in